 Image Building Blocks

 The concept of Embedded Core is new to Windows Embedded Standard 7.
-This is a bootable entity that contains the most common pieces of functionality that are required for any image to be bootable which includes kernel or networking stack.
-It is automatically included as the building blocks of all images.
+This is a bootable entity that contains the most common pieces of functionality that are required for any image to be bootable which includes a kernel or networking stack.
+It is automatically included as the building block of all images.

 These are some of the building blocks that you can select in addition to Embedded Core.